YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    --------------------------------------------------------------------------------------------------------
    DEFAULT           $gtmdir/$ydb_rel/g/yottadb.mjl         Y         2308    2048     2048    8386560

-For more information about journaling, see the section on the JOURNAL qualifier in this chapter and `Chapter 6: “YottaDB Journaling” <./ydbjournal.html>`__.
+For more information about journaling, see the section on the JOURNAL qualifier in this chapter and `Chapter 6: "YottaDB Journaling" <./ydbjournal.html>`__.

 -----------------------
 Using GDE